-Mostar and Medjugorje tour is a daily tour from Sarajevo to the famous city of Mostar and one of the biggest roman catholic pilgrimage sites in Europe – Međugorje.
+Mostar and Medjugorje tour is a daily tour from Sarajevo to the most crucial city in Herzegovina – Mostar and one of the biggest Roman-catholic pilgrimage sites in Europe – Međugorje.

-After visit to Jablanica, we arrive at Međugorje.
-Overthere you will experience one of the most spiritual and peaceful places on earth.
+After a visit to Jablanica, we arrive at Medjugorje.
+Over there you will experience one of the most spiritual and peaceful places on earth.
 One of the best descriptions of Medjugorje we have ever heard is: “Medjugorje is a place where Heaven touches the earth”.
 After visiting Medjugorje we are sure you will agree.

 The messages attributed to Our Lady of Medjugorje have a strong following among Catholics worldwide.
 Medjugorje has become one of the most visited pilgrimage sites for Catholics in the world and has turned into Europe’s third most important apparition site, where each year more than 1 million people visit.

 It has been estimated that 30 million pilgrims have come to Medjugorje since the reputed apparitions began in 1981.
 Many have reported visual phenomena in Medjugorje including the sun spinning in the sky or changing colour and figures such as hearts and crosses around the sun.

 The St. James’s Church is the central place of worship in Medjugorje where you can attend masses in different languages.